 One of the seven W&W Moguls survived, second locomotive #4, a 1916 ALCO/Cooke product (thought to be 1 of 5 narrow gauge ALCO/Cooke locomotives in existence.)
 The locomotive was shifted around the PRR system for decades until 1958, at which time the locomotive returned home to Waynesburg, Pennsylvania.
 The locomotive is currently housed at the Greene County Historical Society and undergoing extensive cosmetic restoration for the convention.

 The Society owns W&W Coach 6, an 1892 Jackson & Sharp product.
 This car is the only known surviving piece of rolling stock from the line.
-Coach 6 is undergoing a restoration event with the anticipation of being completed for the convention.
+Coach 6 is currently under renovation.

 Also on the museum grounds is an operational 1950 Plymouth 7-ton diesel locomotive, which is used to shuttle the locomotive in and out of the enginehouse.